-On January 10, 2019, the Company completed the acquisition of all outstanding shares of ForceNock Ltd, a privately-held Israeli-based company.
+On January 10, 2019, the Company completed the acquisition of all outstanding shares of ForceNock Ltd., a privately-held Israeli-based company.
+Founded in 2017, ForceNock developed a Web Application and API Protection (WAAP) technology, which utilizes machine learning, behavioral and reputation based security engines.

-On November 14, 2019, the Company completed the acquisition of all outstanding shares of Cymplify Security Ltd, a privately-held Israeli-based company.
+On November 14, 2019, the Company completed the acquisition of all outstanding shares of Cymplify Security Ltd., a privately-held Israeli-based company, and a developer of a new IoT cyber security technology.

-On December 3, 2019, the Company completed the acquisition of all outstanding shares of Protego Inc, a privately-held US-based company.
+On December 3, 2019, the Company completed the acquisition of all outstanding shares of Protego Inc., a privately-held US-based company.
+With this acquisition, we are now able to offer a consolidated security solution for cloud workload protection (CWPP) and security posture management (CSPM), delivering continuous serverless security with best-in-class run time protection and application hardening.